dogsheep/dogsheep-beta/README.md

 This will create a `search_index` table in the `dogsheep.db` database populated by data from those SQL queries.

+By default the search index that this tool creates will be configured for Porter stemming.
+This means that searches for words like `run` will match documents containing `runs` or `running`.

+If you don't want to use Porter stemming, use the `--tokenize none` option:

+    $ dogsheep-beta index dogsheep.db config.yml --tokenize none

+You can pass other SQLite tokenize argumenst here, see [the SQLite FTS tokenizers documentation](https://www.sqlite.org/fts5.html#tokenizers).

 ## Development

 To set up this plugin locally, first checkout the code.
 Then create a new virtual environment: